The Nightmare Worlds of H. G. Wells

 The Nightmare Worlds of H. G. Wells is a 2016 horror-fantasy television miniseries, based on short stories by H. G. Wells.
-The four-part series of 23-minute episodes was commissioned broadcast by Sky Arts.
+The four-part series of 23-minute episodes was commissioned and broadcast by Sky Arts.

 Plot

-Every episode opens (and closes) with Wells, who introduces a topic and narrated a story about it.
+Every episode opens (and closes) with Wells, who introduces a topic and narrates a story about it.

 Episode 1: The Late Mr. Elvesham

-Young and penniless medical student Edward Eden is approached by old and wealthy Egbert Elvesham, who doesn't have an heir and is looking for somebody to inherits his fortune, provided they take his name.
-However, Elvesham tricks Eden into drinking a potion which makes them exchange their bodies during the night.
+Young and penniless medical student Edward Eden is approached by old and wealthy Egbert Elvesham, who doesn't have an heir and is looking for someone to bequeath his fortune, provided they take his name.
+Elvesham tricks Eden into drinking a potion which makes them exchange their bodies during the night.
 While Elvesham enjoys the joys of the young body, Eden is trapped in the old body (and in the identity of its previous owner), and looks for his revenge.

 Episode 2: The Devotee of Art

-Mediocre artist Alec Harringay is trying to depict St. Catherine for a submission to the Royal Academy but he is never satisfied with his work.
+Mediocre artist Alec Harringay is trying to depict St Catherine for a submission to the Royal Academy but he is never satisfied with his work.
 His painting becomes suddenly alive and lures him into a dreadful pact: being able to paint a masterpiece in exchange of his soul.
-This event radically transforms Harringay, who eventually kills his wife Isabel and suffer the consequences.
+This event radically transforms Harringay, who eventually kills his wife Isabel and suffers the consequences.

 Episode 3: The Moth

 Entomologists Prof. Pawkins and Dr. Hapley take pleasure in discrediting each other's work.
-When Pawkins dies, Hapley loses interest in his research, and shortly after he is haunted by a moth with the face of his old enemy.
-He becomes obsessed that the moth is actually a reincarnated Hapley taking revenge, but he is not believed and is deemed crazy.
+When Pawkins dies, Hapley loses interest in his research.
+Shortly afterwards he is haunted by a moth with the face of his old enemy.
+He becomes obsessed that the moth is a reincarnated Hapley taking revenge but he is not believed and is thought mad.

 Episode 4: The Purple Pileus

 Shopkeeper James Coombes constantly argues with his wife Eveline and her friends Jennie and Clarence.
-When things become too tense, he wanders outside, first meditating how to kill her, then choosing to kill himself, by eating what he believes are poisonous purple mushrooms.
-However, they are revealed to be hallucinogenic: after an overdose, he starts consuming a calibrated amount to improve his humour in daily life.
-Eventually, Eveline eats all the mushrooms by mistake, overdosing herself with dreadful consequences.
+When things become too tense, he wanders outside, first meditating how to kill her, then choosing to kill himself, by eating what he believes are poisonous purple mushrooms; but they are revealed to be hallucinogenic.
+After an overdose, he starts consuming a calculated amount to improve his humour in daily life.
+Eveline eventually eats all the mushrooms by mistake, overdosing herself with dreadful consequences.